csimons/sisga/README.txt

    a.
 Ensure that the directory containing the "gnuplot" executable
       is present in your PATH environment variable.

-4. From the java/ directory, run "ant".
+4. From the project root directory, run "ant".
 The build should succeed, and should end with a usage message.

 5. To see what arguments need to be supplied to the program, view a usage message by running the generated JAR file without any arguments: